danbz/aesthetic-programming/source/1-GettingStarted/Readme.md

 ## Exercise in class

-This exercise is to familiarize you with the working environment, path and local directory so you learn that running a sketch in a web browser requires loading the right path to the JavaScript libraries.
+This exercise is to familiarize you with the working environment, path and local directory so you learn that running a sketch in a web browser requires loading the exact path to the JavaScript libraries.
 You are also free to create your own folder name and rename the file sketch.js as you please.
 You can also try to change parameters by changing numbers to get a sense of how things work, but this will be explained in more detail later on in the book.

 ![](ch1_7.png)
 :   *Figure 1.7: My first program 1.1*